Cannes gets happy ending with river film "Mud"

-CANNES, France (Reuters) - “Mud”, a touching coming-of-age tale set on the Mississippi River and starring Matthew McConaughey and Reese Witherspoon, brought the Cannes film festival competition to a close on Saturday, earning warm applause at a press screening.
+CANNES, France, May 26 (Reuters) - “Mud”, a touching coming-of-age tale set on the Mississippi River and starring Matthew McConaughey and Reese Witherspoon, brought the Cannes film festival competition to a close on Saturday, earning warm applause at a press screening.

-The film, which echoes Mark Twain and his novel “The Adventures of Huckleberry Finn”, centers on Ellis - played by up-and-coming actor Tye Sheridan, who was 14 at the time.
+The film, which echoes Mark Twain and his novel “The Adventures of Huckleberry Finn”, centres on Ellis - played by up-and-coming actor Tye Sheridan, who was 14 at the time.

 Along with best friend Neckbone, he comes across the mysterious Mud (McConaughey) who is living alone on an island.